Face tattoo: Inuit and Alaskan and Canadian Natives

 Facial tattoos were practiced among Inuit women, but this practice was suppressed by missionaries.
 Yidįįłtoo are the traditional face tattoos of the Hän Gwich’in, who are indigenous to Alaska and Canada.
 Kakiniit and Tavlugun are other examples.

 In the 21st century, there was a revival of traditional facial tattooing among Indigenous Arctic women.
 Quannah Chasinghorse wears Yidįįłtoo.

 Māori

 Among the Māori people, men traditionally received tattoos on the entire face, while in women it was mostly restricted to the lips (kauwae) and chins.
 These tattoos were traditionally part of the initiation into adulthood and signified rank and status, as well as being considered beautiful.
+Māori traditional tattooing (tā moko) enjoyed a revitalisation in the Māori renaissance, and is still widely practised today.

 Medieval Europe

 Medieval pilgrims would frequently get tattoos whilst visiting the Holy Land, including the occasional face tattoo.
 Crusaders may have got facial tattoos as permanent proof of their participation in the Crusades, although this is unknown.

 Middle East/North Africa

 Facial tattoos are widespread across various parts of the Middle East and parts of North Africa.
 In the Levant, facial tattoos are primarily adorned by the women of the Bedouin tribes living throughout Jordan to symbolize beauty and social status.
 In some instances tattoos are also used for their believed "magick" properties.
 Facial markings are also seen in Iraq among the Yezidi women.
 In North Africa, face tattoos can be found among the indigenous Berbers that populated the region before the arrival of Arab armies from the East.
-Egyptian women from different religious sub-sects of Islam and Christianity also sport face tattoos.
 In all cases, it is primarily the women that adorn facial markings and while men did have tattoos in some cases, they were primarily on the hands, arms, and feet.
 The tattoos throughout the Middle East and Africa share many similarities in the use and style of the geometric designs and glyphs that symbolize various animals, element signs, and physical attributes.

+In turn-of-the-century fellah communities, Egyptian women, both Muslin and Christian, sometimes sported tattoos on their chins.